ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-12. What's the main purpose of L1 and L2 regularization in linear regression?
+Q. What's the main purpose of L1 and L2 regularization in linear regression?

 <details><summary><b>Answer</b></summary>